neighbourhoodie/nh-systemd/doc-migration/source/includes/standard-options.rst

    Do not print the legend, i.e. column headers and the footer with hints.

-.. inlcusion-end-marker-do-not-remove no-legend
+.. inclusion-end-marker-do-not-remove no-legend

-.. inlcusion-marker-do-not-remove cat-config
+.. inclusion-marker-do-not-remove cat-config

 ``--cat-config``
 ----------------